JasonScottSchneider/QuestionBot/README.md

 # QuestionBot
-This question bot runs in Xcode in the Swift language.
+This question bot runs in Xcode in the Swift language works best simulated on the IPod Touch 7th generation.
 The program itself is that of ELIZA to make the bot talk to the user.
 ELIZA is an early natural language processing computer program created from 1964 to 1966 at the MIT Artificial Intelligence Laboratory by Joseph Weizenbaum.
 <img src="ELIZA.png" />
 <img src="ELIZA1.png" />
 <img src="ELIZA2.png" />